macagua/example.flask.admin-dashboard/README.md

     $ ./app.py
     ```
 - The first execution will create automatically a sample sqlite database.
-- Open your favorite browser and type
+- Open at your favorite Web browser the following link http://127.0.0.1:5000/admin
-    ```
-    localhost:5000/admin
-    ```
-    then just log in with the default user or register one.
+  then just log in with the default user (user as ``admin`` and password as
+  ``admin``) or register one new user.

 ----